tenadolanter/svg2font/README.md

 # svg2font

-The easiest way to get icons in your project !
+A easy way to use svg icons in your project!

 ## Get Start